GalacticalEdge/exaroton-expanded/README.md

 MacOS/Linux:
 >> python3 /path/to/setup.py bdist_wheel

-Once you've done either one of those steps, look for a file in the dist folder containing with a .whl extension, then run one of the following commands to install it:
+Once you've done either one of those steps, look for a file in the dist folder containing the .whl extension, then run one of the following commands to install it:

 Windows:
 >> pip3 install /path/to/build.whl